alexrothos/ProgrammingDaysBlog/README.md

 A programming blog made with Flask!

 The project's main goal is to build a simple API with some basic user interface functions.
+Apply best practices on app's stucture.

 As secondary goals is to aply best practices in code, make use of CSS effectively and create a clean, neat